Gianfranco D'Angelo

 Gianfranco D'Angelo (19 August 1936 – 15 August 2021) was an Italian actor and comedian.

 Biography

-Born in Rome, D'Angelo started his career as a comedian in the mid-1960s, achieving his first successes with the theatrical company "Il Bagaglino".
-His career was launched in the mid-1970s, with a series of successful variety shows such as Mazzabubù, C'era una volta Roma, La Sberla, and reached its peak in the following decade, with Drive In, Odiens and Striscia la notizia.
+Born in Rome into a very poor family, after losing his parents at the age of three, D'Angelo was raised by his aunt and uncle and graduated in accounting.
+While working for the telephone company TETI, he began acting with an amateur theatre company formed by his colleagues.
+He started his professional career as a comedian in the mid-1960s, achieving his first successes with the theatrical company Il Bagaglino.
+He had his breakout in the mid-1970s, with a series of successful television variety shows including Mazzabubù, C'era una volta Roma, La Sberla, and reached the peak of his popularity in the following decade with Drive In, Odiens and Striscia la notizia.
 D'Angelo was also very active in cinema between 1974 and 1982, but his film activity was limited to "sexy comedies" and B-movies.

 D'Angelo died after a short illness on 15 August 2021 at the Gemelli Hospital in Rome, a few days before he turned 85.
 The funeral was celebrated on 17 August in the Church of the Artists in Piazza del Popolo in Rome.